 There was also a “combi” version which was officially referred to as the 747-300M.
 This model featured a large cargo door in the aft section of the fuselage, allowing for the transport of heavy freight and passengers at the same time.
-There were only 21 of these built (KLM was one of the largest operators), so I didn’t figure it was worth illustrating.
+There were only 21 of these built (which looked best in the KLM livery IMHO), so I didn’t figure it was worth illustrating.

 What aircraft template(s) am I going to create next?

 If you’re a member of my mailing list, you probably saw an email from me last week asking you for your vote on the next Norebbo aircraft template.
 Thanks so much to everyone who responded!

 I’m happy to announce that the winner is: the Boeing 777X.
 As we all know, this aircraft is still in development at the time of this writing (it was just delayed further as a matter of fact), but I’ll do my best to illustrate both the 777-8 and -9 as accurately as I can.